1Px-Vision/SAR-RF-Real-Time-RF-Signal-Classification/README.md

 * GPU (CUDA-class devices / Jetson / desktop) for rapid prototyping and high-throughput lab runs.

-In SAR operations, spectrum awareness helps detect, localize, and prioritize signals of interest (e.g., distress beacons, VHF/UHF comms) under tight size-weight-and-power (SWaP) constraints.
+In SAR operations, spectrum awareness helps detect, localize, and prioritize signals of interest (e.g., distress beacons, VHF/UHF communications) under tight size, weight, and power (SWaP) constraints.
 SAR-RF brings robust RF classifiers to the edge so drones and field kits can act faster with limited bandwidth.

 * Stream & preprocess IQ from RTL-SDR (or compatible front-ends): resampling, normalization, windowing.